austin-mroz/2024-BO-summer-school/README.md

     <br>
 </h1>

-<h4 align="center">Notebooks and scripts to support Sargent Centre for Process Systems Engineering 2024 BO Summer School</h4>
+<h4 align="center">Notebooks and scripts to support the materials delivered at the Sargent Centre for Process Systems Engineering 2024 BO Summer School and the 2024 AIchemy BO for Chemistry workshop.</h4>

 <p align="center">
-    <a href="#key-features">key features</a> •
+    <a href="#overview">overview</a> •
     <a href="#installation-instructions">installation instructions</a> •
+    <a href="#case-study-descriptions">case study descriptions</a> •
-    <a href="#examples">examples</a> •
+    <a href="#additional-resources">additional resources</a> •
     <a href="#acknowledgements">acknowledgements</a> •
     <a href="#license">license</a>
 </p>

 <br>

-## key features
+## overview

-This repo contains tutorial notebooks and additional resources for the 2024 Sargent Process Engineering Bayesian optimization summer shool.
+This repo contains tutorial notebooks featuring BO for two chemical tasks.
+We explore implementing BO using several available packages, including BayBE, BOFire, and BOTorch.

 ## installation instructions

+We encourage you to take advantage of Google colab to run the tutorial notebooks included in this repository.
+Should you wish to run them locally, please follow the installation instructions below:

 ```console
 foo@bar:~$ git clone https://github.com/austin-mroz/2024-BO-summer-school